FSantosCodes/Urban-rural-gradients-predict-educational-gaps/README.md

 }
 ```

 Now, we describe the main function for feature analysis.
-This includes the execution of Boruta (multiple times if the first try do not give an answer), accompained by the **TentativeRoughFix** to unjam it in complex cases.
+This includes the execution of Boruta (which is run multiple times if the first try do not give a solution), accompained by the **TentativeRoughFix** to unjam Boruta in complex cases.
 The latter simplifies feature selection significance test when Boruta cannot give a proper solution.
 After these steps, the random forest (RF) algorithm is executed.
-This is done thought the ranger library, which implements an efficient version of RF.
-Note that it is executed with the "confirmed" important features identified by Boruta and variables importance scores is derived in this step (via permutation).
-After that, class probabilities are also calculated and extracted from the RF model to end the pipeline collecting accuracy metrics and cross validation test resultas.
-In exceptional cases Boruta, neither TentativeRoughFix cannot solve feature selection (~5% of all models in our experiments) and function assigns NA (not available) to these observations.
-Observe that all these steps are nested in a while loop in order to iterated for a number of times (defined at the beginning of this script by the parameter **max_iterations**).
-At each iteration, the selected features by Boruta are eliminated in order to integrate the backward recursive elimination procedure into our procedure.
+This is done thought the [ranger](https://github.com/imbs-hl/ranger) library, which implements an efficient version of RF.
+Note that it is executed with the "confirmed" important features identified by Boruta and variables importance scores are derived in this step (via permutation).
+After that, class probabilities are also calculated and extracted from the RF model to end the pipeline collecting accuracy metrics and cross validation test results.
+In exceptional cases neither Boruta and TentativeRoughFix cannot solve feature selection (~5% of all models in our experiments) and function assigns NA (not available) to these observations.
+Observe that all these steps are nested in a while loop in order to iterate a specified number of times (in the beginning a parameter called **max_iterations** controls the number of iterations).
+At each iteration, the selected features by Boruta are eliminated in the next iteration to integrate the backward recursive elimination procedure into our methodology.

 ```{r eval=F}
 boruta.wrapper <- function(x,max.runs=100,max_iterations=10){